winglang/wing/docs/docs/04-standard-library/06-ex/react-website.md

 #### using wing variables within react code

-`ex.ReactWebsite` allows you to pass preflight arguments from wing to the React app using `addEnvironment` method:
+`ex.ReactApp` allows you to pass preflight arguments from wing to the React app using `addEnvironment` method:

 ```ts
 bring cloud;